PimentaPeps/ArcTouch-Code-Challenge/README.md

 Debug
 Release
 ``````
-Mock and MockIntegrated don’t use Release, it for test purpose only.
+mockFake and mockNetSimulation don’t use Release, it for test purpose only.

 This project uses a local db (mysql) with Room to do persistency of some data.
 On network absence the user still can see movie information.
 At the time images still need network